waterlinked/waterlinked.github.io/docs/underwater-gps/gui/settings.md

 ## Topside setup

 The default source for the topside position and heading is *On-board*.
-Since version 3.3.0 of the software, the heading of the topside unit must be set periodically because only the gyrometer of the built-in IMU is used, not the magnetometer.
+Since version 3.3.0 of the software, the heading of the topside unit must be set periodically because only the gyroscope of the built-in IMU is used, not the magnetometer.
 In the on-board mode for heading you will be prompted to enter the heading manually after startup (using an analogue compass, a mobile phone, etc).

 For best performance on boats or similar with a moving topside unit, we recommend to use an *external* input of heading data (e.g. from a GPS compass) as well as global position data.
 This is done via the UGPS [API](../../integration/api).
 An external device will likely be more accurate than the topside unit's built-in GPS receiver and IMU.